sriram-yerra/Neural-Networks-from-Scratch/README.md

 # Neural-Networks-from-Scratch
-In this Repository we will be learning how Neural Networks were Implemennted form scratch
+In this Repository I will try learning how Neural Networks were Implemennted form scratch..!